shubhashis2021/INTRODUCTION-TO-PROGRAMMING/README.md

 Mentor Name- "Md.
 Meraz Sir"

+# ALGORITHM
+• Take input from the user for the size of double dimension array (n).
+• Define an integer array arr[n][n] and take input from console for the elements of the array arr[n][n].
+• Calculate the minimum number of zeros that should be present in any triangular matrix of order n by the formula n(n-1)/2 and store it in any variable(number).
+• Define a switch case with 2 cases for checking the upper and lower triangularity of the matrix.
+• For checking the upper triangularity, set conditions to check arr[i][j] ≠ 0, for all i=j and arr[i][j]=0 for all i>j and set a flag variable
+(f=1) and counter (c++) variable respectively.
+• For checking the lower triangularity, set conditions to check arr[i][j] ≠ 0, for all i=j and arr[i][j]=0 for all i<j and sets a flag variable (f=1) and counter (c++) variable respectively.
+• If the value of counter variable (c)= number and f ≠ 1 then the given matrix is triangular else print the matrix is not triangular.

 # PROCEDURE
 • When the compilation begins at first, the compiler asks for the order of the 2D Array from the user.
 ▪ Enter size of the array as 3 (from console)